w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

     Locks applied to your assets overlap.
 It means that with the same locked balance you could vote on several referenda at the same time.

-    Read our [article](../learn-account-balances.md) for further information of types of balances.
+    Read the [article](../learn-account-balances.md) for further information of types of balances.

 5\.
 After setting your vote, click on "Vote."
 Review the transaction details on the new panel and click "Sign and Submit."
-And that's it, you just voted on a referendum!
+And that's it, you just voted on a referendum.

 !!! info